The Shot (by bonanzagirl)

 Bad time to argue.

 The next time I awoke, things had changed.
-The smells and the sounds were familiar and comforting.
-My head was no longer rolling back and forth, and my cheek wasn’t pressed to crackling leaves and dry sand but to a soft, down-filled pillow.
-My senseshearing, tasting, feelingworked, but my muscles still refused to do what I told them.
-I wanted to spit the grit out of my mouth, to ask what was going on, and to beg for something to drink because I was dying of thirst.
-My tongue, thick and heavy, stuck to the roof of my mouth.
+The smells and the sounds were familiar, even comforting.
+My head no longer rolled with every movement, and my cheek rested not on crackling leaves and dry sand but on a soft, down-filled pillow.
+My senseshearing, tasting, feelingworked, but my muscles still wouldn’t obey.
+I ached to spit the grit from my mouth, to ask what was going on, and to beg for something to drink.
+I was dying of thirst.
+My tongue was thick and heavy, glued to the roof of my mouth.

-A barely noticeable breeze brushed over my skin, giving me goosebumps.
-Over my bare skin?
-Where was my shirt?
+A soft breeze caressed my back, raising goosebumps.
+Bare skin?
+Where the heck was my shirt?
 And the painit was still there, nagging and piercing and sharp.

-A hand ran through my hair.
-There was a click, followed by the metallic clang of instruments and water splashing.
-Someone stepped on the creaky floorboard before my desk, which I always avoided when sneaking out.
+A hand raked through my hair.
+I heard the metallic clang of tools and the splashing of water, loud in the room.
+Someone stepped on the creaky floorboard before my desk, the one I always avoided when sneaking out.

-My sluggish mind tried to piece together the sounds into a sensible picture.
-Was I in my bed with some kind of injury?
-If so, Pa and probably a doctor would be with me.
-What had happened?
+My sluggish mind struggled to make sense of the sounds.
+Was I in my bed, hurt?
+If so, Pa and maybe a doctor would be with me.
+What in blazes had happened?

 “I will give the boy just a whiff of ether, Ben.
 He’s so out of it that I’m afraid he’ll stop breathing if I go too deep with the anesthetic.
 That bullet has to come out, but he’ll hardly feel anything.”

-The tension in the room was palpable.
-I could hear a couple of heavy breaths and a sigh.
+The room was thick with tension.
+I could hear a couple of heavy breaths from Pa.
 “All right, Doc.
 You do what you think is best.”

 “I’d hate for you to see this, Ben.
 Maybe you’d better send Hop Sing